lordalfa/sample-messaging-api/README.md

 ```
 If you make this call using a token that doesn't belong to **user1** (the user being written) you will receive a *403 Forbidden* response.
 While reading the list of followers of another user is definitely possible.

+I felt like messages should be readable by anyone, not just the poster and the followers, so I removed the security check on the getMessage API that forced the logged user to ask for its own messages only.